Actifio/ansible/buildskylite/README.md

 - Replace the name of the Actifio Sky hostname and location of the SSH root keys in the build_skinny_sky.sh
 - Change the value of the variable for pri_dev_GBsize, per_dev_GBsize, and ded_dev_GBsize

+You will need to deploy the Sky OVA in vCenter and present three disks (primary, performance/snapshot, and dedup) to the Sky VM.
+These sizes will need to be set for pri_dev_GBsize, per_dev_GBsize, and ded_dev_GBsize .
+Best is to have different sizes for each one of the disks, as same size disk may not work for the Ansible script.

 #### Output

 To kick off the creation, execute the bash script: